 Domestic cats retain these same instincts, even though the dangers they face are quite different from their wild counterparts.
 You might notice your mother cat moving her kittens from their original nesting box to under your bed, into a closet, or to some other location she deems more suitable.
 This behavior often puzzles new cat parents, but it’s simply the mother exercising her natural instincts to keep her babies safe.

 The timing of these moves can seem random to us, but mother cats have their reasons.
 They might relocate the litter if they feel the area is too noisy, too bright, too accessible to other pets or humans, or if they simply sense that a change of scenery is needed.
-Some particularly anxious mothers might move their kittens multiple times in the first few weeks, much to the frustration of their human families who keep finding kittens in unexpected places.

 Beyond transportation, mother cats also use neck biting as a form of gentle discipline and boundary setting.
 When kittens become too rambunctious, wander too far from the nest, or engage in behavior that the mother considers inappropriate or dangerous, a quick scruff can bring them back in line.